sf-wdi-19-20/modules/w11_d2_0_iprep/awkward-teddy.md

 	* An ordered list (or array) of the tasks in a reasonable order that they can be completed, respecting prerequisites.
 	* like `[1, 5, 2, 3, 4 ]` or `[5, 1, 3, 2, 4]`

+**Solution**

+The algorithm to use for this problem is called *topological sort*.
+Look it up to read about ways to solve it.